KittyGiraudel/site/_posts/2014-02-13-parent-selector.md

 <pre class="language-css"><code>A ^B ^C D</code></pre>

 What happens here?
 What is the selector's target?
 Is it `C`?
 Is it `D`?
 We don't know and more accurately: we can't know.
-I believe this should simply throw an error (which, in CSS, is equivalent to *skip that shit and move on*).
+According to the specifications, a selector like `^A ^B` would result in *all `B` contained in `A` and their containing `A` elements*.
+Needless to say it's getting crazy.
+If you ask me, this should simply throw an error (which, in CSS, is equivalent to *skip that shit and move on*).

 On the other hand, the pseudo-class proposal make it very easy to allow multiple occurrences of itself in a selector.
 Even better, chaining and nesting are possible.